 Myth: Being on the pill for a long time will make it more difficult to get pregnant later on.

 Fact: It is totally possible to get pregnant as soon as you stop taking the pill.
 There’s a commonly held belief that it takes a while for the hormones to get out of your system, making it difficult to conceive until then.
 But for many couples, the months of trying that they plan for are simply never needed — that’s also why it’s possible to get pregnant after missing just a few doses.
+It is recommended to stop your birth control when you are ready to get pregnant as it might be that first month.

 What Are Your Birth Control Options?